-KPMQLIP

-KPMG LLP

-Chartered Accountants

-15 Canada Square

-London, E14 5GL

-30 June 2017
+Karen Orr for and on behalf of KPMG LLP 15 Canada Square London E14 5GL 14 June 2018

-The maintenance and integrity of Aioi Nissay Dowa Insurance Company of Europe Limited's website is the responsibility of the directors; the work carried out by the auditors does not involve consideration of these matters and, accordingly, the auditors accept no responsibility for any changes that may have occurred to the Solvency and Financial Condition Report since it was initially presented on the website.

-Legislation in the United Kingdom governing the preparation and dissemination of Solvency and Financial Condition Reports may differ from legislation in other jurisdictions.
+- The maintenance and integrity of Aioi Nissay Dowa Insurance Company of Europe plc's website is the responsibility of the directors; the work carried out by the auditors does not involve consideration of these matters and, accordingly, the auditors accept no responsibility for any changes that may have occurred to the Solvency and Financial Condition Report since it was initially presented on the website. - Legislation in the United Kingdom governing the preparation and dissemination of Solvency and Financial Condition Reports may differ from legislation in other jurisdictions.